aymanhawi00/aora_app/README.md

 Download the [Expo Go](https://expo.dev/go) app onto your device, then use it to scan the QR code from Terminal and run.

+<a name="links">🔗 Links</a>

+Assets and constants used in the project can be found [here](https://drive.google.com/drive/folders/1pckq7VAoqZlmsEfYaSsDltmQSESKm8h7?usp=sharing)

 ## <a name="snippets">🕸️ Snippets</a>

 <details>